Glenfarclas Cross Country Handicap Chase Preview, Tips, Runners & Trends (November Meeting)

 Glenfarclas Cross Country Handicap Chase Trainer Statistics

-The leading trainer in the Glenfarclas Cross Country Handicap Chase over the last 20 renewals is E Bolger, who has won the race six times, with those six winners coming from Spot Thedifference (2005, 2006 & 2007), Garde Champetre (2009) and Josies Orders (2015 & 2018).
+The leading trainer in the Glenfarclas Cross Country Handicap Chase over the last 20 renewals is E Bolger, who has won the race five times, with those five winners coming from Spot Thedifference (2006 & 2007), Garde Champetre (2009) and Josies Orders (2015 & 2018).
 Other trainers who have recorded multiple wins in the Glenfarclas Cross Country Handicap Chase are Philip Hobbs (3 wins), Martin Keighley (2 wins), W P Mullins (2 wins), Emmanuel Clayeux (2 wins) and Michael Scudamore (2 wins).
-Multiple trainers have not had the best of times over the last 20 renewals in the Glenfarclas Cross Country Handicap Chase.
-Gordon Elliott (0-13), Paul Nicholls (0-10) and Henry De Bromhead (0-10) have all failed to produce a single winner despite sending multiple runners to the race.
+There is one trainer who has not had the best of times in the Glenfarclas Cross Country Handicap Chase; Henry De Bromhead has sent a total of 10 runners to the race without recording any wins.

 Here are some of the top Glenfarclas Cross Country Handicap Chase trainer statistics over the last 20 renewals (R = Runners, W = Winners, P = Places including winners, Win LSP is based on 1pt Win and EW LSP is based on 0.5pt Win & 0.5pt Place):